Molly Olson and Engin Sungur-Summer 2013

 Justin Irlbeck- HHMI Poster Session-Summer 2013

-The HHMI Undergraduate Summer Research Program will give students the opportunity to engage in more in-depth research projects and to remain involved in science during faculty’s prime research time.
-The intent of summer research is for undergraduate students to experience research so that it will prepare them for graduate schools and research careers.
+The HHMI-Morris Undergraduate Summer Research Program gives students the opportunity to pursue in-depth research projects and to remain involved in science during faculty’s prime research time.
+The intent of summer research is for undergraduate students to experience research to prepare them for graduate schools and research careers.

-Students will be expected to work up to 37 hours a week for up to 10 weeks during the summer.
+- Expected to work up to 40 hours a week for approximately 10 weeks during the summer.

-Students may be required to attend instructional sessions or informal presentations and present their research in the HHMI Poster Session.
+- Required to attend instructional sessions and informal presentations.
 There will also be social events.

-Students will be encouraged to share their research with the Morris Campus community by presenting at the annual Morris Undergraduate Research Symposium.
+- Encouraged to share their research with the Morris Campus community by presenting at the annual Morris Undergraduate Research Symposium in the spring.

-Students will also be encouraged to continue their work, within the academic year, by applying for research funding from other sources and presenting at regional and national professional meetings.
-Travel grants could also be made available for those students presenting at conferences.
+- Encouraged to continue their work, during the academic year, by applying for research funding from other sources as well as presenting at regional and national professional meetings.
+Travel funding is available for students presenting HHMI funded research at conferences.

-Students accepted into the summer research program will be paid $9.50 an hour (up to $3500), plus a housing allowance of $700.
+Students accepted into the summer research program will be paid $10.00 an hour (up to $3685) plus a housing allowance of $700 (two disbursements of $350 will be given at start and end of student’s research).
 Funding will also be provided for supplies and travel to field sites if applicable.

-The student selection is a competitive process, there will be approximately 20 spots made available for Summer 2014.
+The student selection is a competitive process; there will be approximately 12 spots available for Summer 2017.

-If you have questions about the summer research program or application process please contact Amanda Flinn.
+If you have questions about the summer research program or application process please contact Amanda Flinn at email@example.com

 If you have questions about a research project please contact that faculty member directly.